 In December 2015, the Company extended its lease related to its New York City office space.
-The amended lease commences on October 1, 2017 and expires on September 30, 2028.
+The amended lease commenced onOctober 1, 2017 and expires on September 30, 2028.
 The lease is subject to escalation clauses, and provides for a rent-free period of twelve months and for tenant improvements of up to \$2,080.
-Monthly rent expense under this extension will be \$446.
+Monthly rent expense under this extension is \$446.